newrelic/newrelic-telemetry-sdk-java/README.md

 ### Module structure:

 #### `telemetry_core`
 This is the core module for sending dimensional metrics and spans to New Relic.
+It contains low level APIs as well as higher level "best practice" implementations that compose interactions with the lower level modules.
 The library is published under maven coordinates:

 `com.newrelic.telemetry:telemetry-core`

 In order to send metrics and spans to New Relic, you will also need an Insights Insert API Key.
 Please see [New Relic Api Keys](https://docs.newrelic.com/docs/apis/getting-started/intro-apis/understand-new-relic-api-keys#user-api-key) for more information.

-#### `telemetry`
-This module contains code for using all New Relic telemetry modules, gathered in one place, as well as what we consider "best practice" implementations of how to interact with the lower-level modules.

-The `telemetry` library is published under the maven coordinates:

-`com.newrelic.telemetry:telemetry`

 #### `telemetry-http-java11`
 This is an implementation of the required http client interface using Java 11 JDK classes as the underlying library.